Cobrand/timeline-js-editor/README.md

     $ webpack --progress --colors --prod

-Warning : adding the --prod tag takes a much longer time.
-Then to launch the server you can do :
+*Warning* : adding the --prod tag takes a much longer time.
+Then to launch the server you can do as usual :

-    $ node --use_strict js/server/main.js --port 8080
+    $ node js/server/main.js --port 8080

 # SETUP